MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/PAGE.RUNMODAL-Function.md

  The number of the page that you want to run.
 If you enter zero \(0\), then the default lookup window for the current page is displayed.
 On the **View** menu, choose the **C/AL Symbols Menu** to select the page from a list.

- If the page that you specify does not exist, then a run\-time error occurs.
+ If the page that you specify does not exist, then a run-time error occurs.

  *Record*
  Type: Record